Nemona: Reception

-Nemona has been generally well-received by fans and critics.
+Nemona has been generally well received by fans and critics.
 Screen Rant writer Devin Ellis Friend felt she was the series' most relatable rival.
 He discussed how Nemona reflected how, much like how players have grown up and become more experienced, Nemona reflects rivals becoming more experienced as well.
 The Gamer writer Stacey Henley was similarly positive towards her, feeling that she was a fresh concept for the series and one of Scarlet and Violets "brightest sparks."
 She argued that despite the bugs and soullessness that plague the world of Scarlet and Violet, Nemona can be charming due in part to her being a "tomboy with a brick for a brain and a heart of gold."

 Early on, Nemona gained a reputation among the community for being a stalker of the player-character, though she was generally well received by them.
 Game Rant writer Joshua Duckworth noted how Nemona trended on Twitter, with suggestions that Nemona's obsessions with battles was a sign of neurodiversity.
 Inside Games writer Oonappa discussed how she has been described as "too battle-crazy" due to her love of battles.
 They expressed surprise to see the official Pokémon Twitter account acknowledge her battle-crazy style in a tweet encouraging people to battle 24 hours a day, seven days a week, 365 days a year.
 Her appearance in the Pokémon Horizons: The Series anime series was met with excitement by fans of the series.
 Engadget writer Sam Rutherford described her as a "big sister" type character, comparing her positively to the character Hop from Pokémon Sword and Shield, finding her more likable and helpful.
-Writer Sawadee Otsuka also described her as a big sister type of character, discussing how her interest in battles has drawn comparisons to the character Hisoka Morow from Hunter × Hunter, and arguing that their obsession with combat are similar.
+Writer Sawasdee Otsuka also described her as a big sister type of character, discussing how her interest in battles has drawn comparisons to the character Hisoka Morow from Hunter × Hunter, and arguing that their obsession with combat are similar.
 They also expressed interest in seeing how Nemona would be depicted, describing her as a new take on a rival in Pokémon.
 Fellow Inside Games writer Chappurin discussed how their initial impression was to view her as a big sister type.
 They noted that this assessment was correct, but they did not expect just how obsessed with Pokémon battles she would be, also comparing her to Hisoka.
 The challenge Nemona posed in The Teal Mask was discussed by Automaton writer Kosuke Takenaka, who noted how quickly Nemona was able to get strong Pokémon in that DLC.